Kotlin/KEEP/proposals/KEEP-0438-name-based-destructuring.md

 As discussed above, position-based destructuring still has a role in Kotlin.
-We propose to introduce new syntax that complements the one for name-based, and at the same type more distinctively remembers of "position".
+We propose to introduce new syntax that complements the one for name-based, and at the same time more distinctively reminds of "position".
 For the latter point, reflecting the syntax of [collection literals](https://github.com/Kotlin/KEEP/blob/bobko/collection-literals/proposals/collection-literals.md) seems the best option.